Tam Kung Temple

 • Includes a visual timeline of Tam Kung Temple and Chinese immigration to Canada

-• A tangible way to support the preservation of Tam Kung Temple’s stories
+• A tangible way to support the preservation and historical significance of Tam Kung Temple

 • Ideal for donating sets to schools, libraries, and community programs